-Whether you made the decision to leave high school because you wanted to get into the workforce early, or you experienced circumstances which drove you to exit your HSC studies almost immediately, you may think that your ticket to university has been taken away from you.
+Whether you made the decision to leave high school because you wanted to get into the workforce early, or you experienced circumstances which drove you to exit your

-While you may think like this, it’s possible to get into university without Year 12 when you consider other pathways that will help secure a place into your dream degree.
+university without Year 12 when you consider other pathways that will help secure a place into your dream degree.
 Even if you think the prospect of studying may be a daunting idea, it’s still encouraged to take the challenge so that you can make moves when it comes to your career.

 Why aren’t some people completing Year 12?

-In 2015, it was reported on the ABC that a study found that 1 in 4 Australian students dropout of high school.
+1 in 4 Australian students dropout of high school.
 This research was done by Melbourne’s Mitchell Institute and their findings also stated that completion rates were much worse in remote and economically-disadvantaged areas.

 With that being said, it may be a combination of economic and lifestyle factors which prevent a student from completing their Year 12 studies.
 These can include: